 - It is efficient for budget control.

-- It allows to speed up the development process.
+- It allows the team to speed up the development.
 Most projects are completed in short time frames beating deadlines.

 - The Lean methodology in its working process empowers the development team, motivating them to build acute decision-making abilities.

 - To benefit from time and budget, all decisions must be accurate and final.

 - To keep the project focused on the plan, flexibility is restricted to avoid unnecessary deviation and time loss.

 - Teamwork, discipline, and advanced skills are basic requirements for the success of this approach.